zahiruldu/global.hackathon/Teams/Stergeron/ABOUT.md

 #Team

 ###William Tan
- > William has been coding and using GNU and Linux for 6 years.
+ > William is a senior in high school and has been coding and using GNU and Linux for 6 years.
+He is head of Software Development for T-10, a First Tech Challenge team.
+He is also Head of Technology for the Physics Club.
 This year, he carried his team to 113th place out of the over 3000 teams competing in PicoCTF, a computer security challenge.
 He knows Python, Java, Lua, Javascript, C, and Axe.
 He is a GNU and Linux enthusiast, and specializes in computer security.

 ###Max Krieger